 We remember the night of March 5, 1770, when the first shots were fired from the standing British army into the crowd, an event still reenacted in Boston today.

-As crowds gather throughout the Middle East in face-offs with military forces from their own countries, there are questions which come from our own experience which relate to now.
+As crowds gather throughout the Middle East in face-offs with military forces from their own countries, there are questions which come from our own experience that relate to now.

 - How did the massacre affect the British army?
-John Hancock and Sam Adams speaking for the enraged 3000 Sons of Liberty demanded that the two regiments remaining be removed from the heart of the city.
+John Hancock and Sam Adams, speaking for the enraged Sons of Liberty, demanded that the two regiments remaining be removed from the heart of the city.

 - What was the evidence?
 Who gave the order to fire into the crowd?
 Samuel Adams got 96 signatures to show that Preston gave the order.
 Others nearby heard no such thing, and some heard “Don’t fire”!
 Only Preston wrote his version, although late in life Hugh Montgomery would give his.
-In the seven months delay till the rural jury was to meet, John Adams laboriously gathered evidence from those nearby on that night.
+In the seven-months delay until the rural jury was to meet, John Adams laboriously gathered evidence from those nearby on that night.

 - How did word spread?
-The first, most vivid picture arrived three weeks after the incident (see above).
+The first, most vivid picture arrived three weeks after the incident.
 A picture is worth a thousand words, and this one was made to inflame.

 - What verdicts came from the trial itself?
 We know that the rural jury acquitted Captain Preston, who claimed he was only trying to protect the Customs House.
-A later jury, considering self-defense convicted only two, Privates Montgomery and Kilroy.
+A later jury, considering self-defense, convicted only two men, Privates Montgomery and Kilroy.

 - So what resulted from this first bloodshed, March 5, 1770?
 In the next few years some, but not all, would try to cool things down and subsequent boycotts actually would lose steam.
-By the time of the Boston Tea Party in 1773 and by Lexington and Concord battle in 1775 Boston Massacre would be remembered as a clarion call, a precursor to the Revolutionary War.
+By the time of the Boston Tea Party in 1773 and of the Lexington and Concord battle in 1775, the Boston Massacre would be remembered as a clarion call, a precursor to the Revolutionary War.

-Peggy Duckett is a Board Member of the American Revolution Center.
+Peggy Duckett is a Board Member of the Museum of the American Revolution.